5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 To achieve that you need to add the (optional) section `[Components]` and list all the files involved there.
 You can then create additional lines in the `[Task]` section that link to those lines in `[Components]`.

-The user is then presented with a list of check boxes that allow her to select the options she's after.
+The user is then presented with a list of checkboxes that allow her to select the options she's after.

 Note that `cm:CreateDesktopIcon` refers to a message `CreateDesktopIcon` which can be modified if you wish.
 The `cm` stands for _Custom Message_.
 For that, you would insert the (optional) section `[CustomMessages]` like this: